Skip to main content

 )

-Configuration is a Kotlin data class with val properties:
+Configuration is a data class with val properties:

 • All fields are immutable references

-• The public API exposes a read-only Map (treat the snapshot as immutable)
+• The public API exposes a read-only Map (snapshot is effectively immutable)

 • No supported mutation methods